 Property & Finances Mediation

 Sorting out finances after separation can feel overwhelming.
-Mediation offers a structured, neutral environment to discuss financial arrangements and explore options without the pressure, cost, or uncertainty of court proceedings.
+Mediation offers a structured, impartial environment to discuss financial arrangements and explore options without the pressure, cost, or uncertainty of court proceedings.

 What financial matters can be discussed?